General officers in the Confederate States Army: Generals by seniority

-Note that during 1863, Beauregard, Cooper, J. Johnston, and Lee all had their ranks re-nominated on February 20 and then re-confirmed on April 23 by the Confederate Congress.
+During 1863, Beauregard, Cooper, J. Johnston, and Lee all had their ranks re-nominated on February 20 and then re-confirmed on April 23 by the Confederate Congress.
 This was in response to debates on February 17 about whether confirmations made by the provisional legislature needed re-confirmation by the permanent legislature, which was done by an Act of Congress issued two days later.

 General in Chief

 The position of General in Chief of the Armies of the Confederate States was created on January 23, 1865.
 Gen. Robert E. Lee, the only officer appointed to it, served from February 6 until April 12.

 Militia generals

 The Confederate states had maintained militias since the American Revolutionary War, consistent with the U.S. Militia Act of 1792.
-They went by various names such as State "Militia", "Armies", or "Guard" and were activated and expanded when the Civil War began.
-These units were commanded by "Militia Generals" to defend their particular state and sometimes did not leave the state to fight for the Confederate Army.
+They went by various names such as state "militia", "armies", or "guard" and were activated and expanded when the Civil War began.
+These units were commanded by "militia generals" to defend their particular state and sometimes did not leave the state to fight for the Confederate Army.
 The Confederate militias used the brigadier and major general officer ranks.

-The regulations in the Act of 1792 provided for two classes of militia, divided by age.
+The regulations in the act of 1792 provided for two classes of militia, divided by age.
 Class one included men from 22 to 30 years old, and class two consisted of men from 18 to 20 years and from 31 to 45 years old.
 The various Confederate states used this system during the war.